Professor Broadbent is the University of Ottawa Research Chair in Quantum Information and Cryptography.

 I hold a B.Sc. from l'Université de Moncton as well as an M.Sc. from the University of Ottawa.
 As an undergraduate student, I did research in the field of particle physics phenomenology before shifting to quantum cryptography for my graduate studies.
 In my free time, I enjoy solving crossword puzzles.

 Hi!
-I'm a French student, currently doing my master's thesis under the co-direction of Anne Broadbent (Ottawa), Ion Nechita and Clément Pellegrini (Toulouse).
-We work on the link between post-quantum strategies in CHSH game and communication complexity.
+I'm a French PhD student, working under the joint supervision of Anne Broadbent (Ottawa), and Ion Nechita and Clément Pellegrini (Toulouse, France).
+We work on the link between post-quantum resources and communication complexity.